SisahmeSed/ProjectManagement-Taskbro/README.md

 ## Challenges Encountered During Development

 - **Stateless login response** — The authentication endpoint returns only `"ok"` on success without a user profile or token payload.
-So I derived session state from the submitted credentials and stored them locally, treating a successful `201` response as the source of truth for the authenticated user.
+So I treat a successful `201` response as an authentication signal and persist only minimal session state locally; the backend session cookie remains the real source of truth.

 - **Change password lookup dependency** — The change password endpoint requires both `user_id` and `email`, but neither is reliably available post-login given the stateless auth response.
 So I perform a member lookup when the modal opens to fill the required fields before the update request is issued.